reduxjs/redux-toolkit/docs/api/otherExports.md

 # Other Exports

-Redux Starter Kit exports some of its internal utilities, and re-exports additional functions from other dependencies as well.
+Redux Toolkit exports some of its internal utilities, and re-exports additional functions from other dependencies as well.

 ## Internal Exports